 Faculty Support Specialist

-Prior to moving to Denver to pursue graduate school, she was a secondary school educator for 12 years in California.
-She is a bilingual professional, and her cross-cultural experiences in Thailand, Costa Rica and Spain prepared her well for her teaching career in a diverse and highly-charged community.
+Prior to moving to Denver to pursue graduate school, she taught second language acquisition at the secondary school level for 12 years in California and Illinois.
+She is a bilingual professional and her cross-cultural experiences in Thailand, Costa Rica, and Spain prepared her well for her teaching career in a diverse and highly charged community.
 Kiersten’s decision to move from working in a secondary to a postsecondary school setting commenced when she continuously saw a need for stronger collaboration between K-12 and higher education in order to improve teaching and learning.
-In her current role as a Faculty Support Specialist and the Program Coordinator for the Lawyering Process, she takes delight in collaborating with the Sturm College of Law faculty to ensure the academic success of their students.
+Throughout Kiersten’s 15 years of direct experience working in the K-20 school system her professional objectives have always been driven by her passion for effectively engaging students.
+In her current role as a Faculty Support Specialist, she takes delight in collaborating with the Sturm College of Law faculty to ensure the academic success of their students.

 M.A.T., Secondary Education, Southern Illinois University